 Pragmatically with cuts in the defence budget, we thought why pay CIA operatives to effectively play video games at Drone Command Center, when most of the population are already sitting on their couches playing video games for free?’

 I’ve now come to the suburban house of a newly appointed Couch Hero, Dean.
 He is in his late teens, a little overweight.
 He sits slumped on a couch in his sitting room, games console in hand.
 Candy wrappers are spread out over his lap and a bottle of cola is clasped between his thighs.

 On the flat screen TV in front of him is the grainy view of a house and compound in a dusty landscape.
 The compound has been reduced to rubble, dust and smoke stream from the ruins.

 Dean, ‘Wait, wait, this is the best bit.
-I call it a double whammy, look, look, they always fall for this, those stupid towel heads’.
+I call it a double whammy, look, look, they always fall for this, running to save the injured, those stupid towel heads’.

 On the screen men and women have rushed over to the smoking rubble to pull out survivors from the first explosion.
 A woman can be seen pulling out what looks like an infant, or part of an infant and trying to make a run for it.